 How long are each of the appointments?

 In general, each appointment is an hour.
 Although this can vary depending on individual needs.
 For example, if a person lives out of town we may schedule extended appointments to reduce the number of visits needed - or we may schedule appointments in quick succession over a weekend.
 Increasingly we are opting for virtual appointments for clients - particularly for those who would normally have to travel long-distances to see us.

 Do I need a referral to book an appointment?

 A referral is not necessary.
 However, unless you indicate otherwise, we believe in keeping your GP informed of any changes that have been made to your diabetes management.
-So after your appointments, we write a letter summarising all that has been covered in the appointments and any changess to medical management that have been made.
+So following your visit, we write a letter summarising all that has been covered in the appointment and any changes that have been made to your medical management.
 We send a copy of this both to you and your GP.
-GPSI Diabetes is very keen to be a team player in your care so in this letter we make it very clear to the GP that we are happy to receive any calls should he/she have any questions about the management choices that you have made.
+GPSI Diabetes is very keen to be a team player in your care so in this letter we make it very clear to the GP that we are happy to receive any calls should he/she have questions about the management choices that you have made.